 Aluminum oxide

 Aluminum oxide remains the most popular of them all.
-Manufacturers prefer to use it as abrasive in alloy steel, carbon steel, annealed malleable iron, alloy steel, high-speed steel, and other similar metals.
-Aluminum oxide also comes in different variants, with each suitable for the specific grinding task.
+Manufacturers prefer to use it as an abrasive in alloy steel, carbon steel, annealed malleable iron, alloy steel, high-speed steel, and other similar metals.
+Aluminum oxide also comes in different variants, each suitable for the specific grinding task.
 NC Cutting Tools manufactures all the time of abrasives.
-You can always get in touch with us for anyone you find the ideal for your project.
+You can always contact us for anyone you find ideal for your project.

 Zirconia Alumina

 It’s less common, unlike aluminum oxide.
-However, the product comes from the combinations of the two to form sturdy and durable abrasive suitable for use in robust grinding applications.
-It includes cutting operations in several types of steels and their alloys.
+However, the product comes from the combination of the two to form a sturdy and durable abrasive suitable for use in robust grinding applications.
+It includes cutting operations in several types of steel and their alloys.
 Like aluminum oxide, it comes in different varieties too.

 Ceramic Aluminum Oxide

 It’s the latest invention in the world of abrasives.
 It contains high-purity grain that follows the gel sintering process for its manufacturing.
 It’s suitable for precision grinding in materials that are very difficult to grind.
-Thus, you can use it in demanding applications that involve steel and sturdy alloys.
+Thus, you can use it in demanding steel and sturdy alloy applications.
 It follows a combination of several percentages of other abrasives to derive high performance for intensive applications.

 Silicon Carbide